apk003/Data-Analytics/README.md

 # Data-Analytics
-Collection of all my data analytics projects.
+Collection of all my data analytics projects, mostly through the Google Data Analytics Professional Certificate.
 Many small assignments are omitted.

 ## City Scenario: Realistic exploration of city data
 Simple introduction to SQL with a SELECT FROM WHERE query